w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 The main focus of the WCAG2ICT Group Note is to provide verbiage replacements for web-based language in the WCAG success criteria and definitions as well as provide additional insights into where WCAG criteria may make assumptions of the presence and functionality of a user agent and assistive technology.
 This is because not all software has a user agent or platform software with accessibility APIs and services, nor do all technologies have or support assistive technology that acts on programmatic information.

-While WCAG2ICT Group Note provides guidance on applying WCAG in non-web contexts, at this time it may not provide sufficient clarity for some success criteria on how they can be applied to electronic documents whose source is driven by non-web markup technologies when they are delivered via a website.
+While the WCAG2ICT Group Note provides guidance on applying WCAG in non-web contexts, at this time it may not provide sufficient clarity for some success criteria on how they can be applied to electronic documents whose source is driven by non-web markup technologies when they are delivered via a website.
 Likewise, there may not be sufficient clarity for mobile applications.

 ### Versions